ICT4SD/UN-General-Assembly-Resolutions-and-Voting-Patterns/README.md

 Data sources
 -------------
 - Official UN documents are accessible at: https://search.un.org
     - The documents with scraped text can be [downloaded here](https://github.com/ICT4SD/UN-General-Assembly-Resolutions-and-Voting-Patterns/raw/master/scrape/data/docs.json) in one JSON file.
-Currently these are limited to a 100 document subset.
     - The download above is also available as separate JSON documents (one per resolution) [here](https://github.com/ICT4SD/UN-General-Assembly-Resolutions-and-Voting-Patterns/raw/master/scrape/data/scraped-docs.zip).

 - The GA voting records are available at: http://unbisnet.un.org:8080/ipac20/ipac.jsp?profile=voting